j0hnVu/Debian-Hyprland/README.md

 ### 💖 Support
-- a Star on my Github repos would be nice 🌟
+- a Star on JaKooLit Github repos would be nice 🌟

 - Subscribe to my Youtube Channel [YouTube](https://www.youtube.com/@Ja.KooLit)